Emiliana Vineyards models its management practices on nature. For HR and strategy, they ask: What would nature do?

 Questions for Vesna and Pablo?

 Do you have a question about Emiliana’s model?
-Share it and the researchers will try to respond.
+Share it with NBS, including “Emiliana” in the subject line, and the researchers will try to respond.